Skip to main content

 {{ (.Files.Glob "scripts/epilog.d/*.sh").AsConfig | indent 2 }}

-A simple example of an epilog script, slurm/scripts/epilog.d/test.sh, to be used with the above Epilog ConfigMap is shown below:
+The following is a simple example of an epilog script, slurm/scripts/epilog.d/test.sh, to use with the preceding epilog ConfigMap:

 slurm/scripts/epilog.d/test.sh